 If you are interested in private Yang Style Tai Chi lessons in the Suffolk county, Long Island area please contact me here.

 I have been training in Martial Arts for most of my life.
-I began studying Jiu Jitsu and then more intently in Aikido, QiGong and Tai Chi.
-I realized that the practice of these arts have really enhanced my life.
-I was thinking to myself that through martial arts my life was not just good it was better!
+I began studying Jiu Jitsu and then more intently in Aikido, Qigong and Tai Chi Chuan.
+I realized that the spiritual practice of these arts have really enhanced my life, through martial art training my life was not just good it was better!

-I came up with the Life is Better!™ T-Shirt design to proudly showcase the positive impact Martial Arts, Meditation and Tai Chi has had on my life.
+I came up with the Life is Better!™ Yin and Yang T-Shirt design to proudly showcase the positive impact Martial Arts, Meditation and Tai Chi have had on my life.

-Click here to see more T Shirt designs.
+Click here to see more Martial Art T Shirt designs.

 One day I was browsing the web looking to find a nice looking Tai Chi T-Shirt.
 I couldn't find anything I really liked so I decided to create a few styles that I thought were cool.